Design Others Q&A

 A14

-The warning must be done by showing a copy of the registered design certificate authenticated by the JPO.
+The warning must be made by showing a copy of the registered design certificate authenticated by the JPO.
 The Design Law provides no presumption of negligence for a secret design.

 Q15What remedies for infringement of a registered design are available?